Sunak’s stamp duty cut was a mistake, economists say

 Chancellor’s tax break helped push prices up beyond any tax savings for buyers

-The stamp duty holiday for properties worth more than £500,000, which the Treasury introduced to try and cushion the property market from the impact of the pandemic ended in June and has fueled a surge in house prices.
+The stamp duty holiday for properties worth more than £500,000, which the Treasury introduced to try and cushion the property market from the impact of the pandemic, ended in June and has fuelled a surge in house prices.
 At the end of September, the threshold for the tax holiday will drop further, from £250,000 to its pre-pandemic level of £125,000.

-Meanwhile, a purchase of a house worth £232,000 – the average price for England in May 2020, before the stamp duty cut was introduced – would have faced a stamp duty bill of around £2,000 according to an online calculator from MoneySavingExpert.
-Though the tax holiday is not the only reason house prices have risen, buyers of an averagely priced home will not have felt much benefit from the tax break and will face a much higher price once it ends.
+Meanwhile, the purchase of a house worth £232,000 – the average price for England in May 2020, before the stamp duty cut was introduced – would have incurred a stamp duty bill of around £2,000, according to an online calculator from MoneySavingExpert.
+Though the tax holiday is not the only reason house prices have risen, buyers of average-priced homes will not have felt much benefit from the tax break, and will face much higher prices once it ends.

-The tax holiday was controversial at time, and it has joined with a host of other forces which have caused a sharp rise in house prices.
-These include broader inflation pressures, ultra-low interest rates, and quantitative easing from the Bank of England, which is meant to keep money flowing through the economy but which can inflate asset prices.
+The tax holiday was controversial at the time, and it has joined with a host of other forces to cause a sharp rise in house prices.
+These include broader inflation pressures, ultra-low interest rates, and quantitative easing from the Bank of England, which is meant to keep money flowing through the economy but can inflate asset prices.

-In June, former Bank of England chief economist Andy Haldane said the residential housing market was “on fire” and that this had fed pre-existing housing inequalities, increasing the gap between incomes and house prices.
+In June, the then chief economist at the Bank of England Andy Haldane said the residential housing market was “on fire” and that this had fed pre-existing housing inequalities, increasing the gap between incomes and house prices.

-“If you asked the Chancellor if he could go through it again, he wouldn’t have done the stamp duty cut, because we have got a surge in housing demand anyway.
-This added a spike up and a spike down, at the end, that probably wasn’t needed,” said Andrew Burrell, chief property economist at Capital Economics.
+“If you asked the chancellor if he could go through it again, he wouldn’t have done the stamp duty cut, because we have got a surge in housing demand anyway.
+This added a spike up and a spike down, at the end, that probably wasn’t needed,” says Andrew Burrell, chief property economist at Capital Economics.
 “You’d have still had strong house prices.”

 Some economists, including Yael Selfin, chief economist at KPMG, warned that when the stamp duty cut was introduced, it would just drive up an already fairly buoyant market.
-She said in 2020: “sellers may absorb some, or all, of the stamp duty cut by raising asking price”.
+She said in 2020 that “sellers may absorb some, or all, of the stamp duty cut by raising [their] asking price”.

-Ms Selfin said the cut had meant a boost in transactions but also a loss in tax revenue for the Treasury, even as it warns about the need to rebalance the public finances.
+Ms Selfin says the cut meant a boost in transactions but also a loss in tax revenue for the Treasury, even as it warned about the need to rebalance the public finances.

-“It definitely didn’t benefit government revenue, it hasn’t really benefited the buyers,” she said.
-“We do need to rethink stamp duty more broadly but [this was] maybe not the thing we needed.”
+“It definitely didn’t benefit government revenue; it hasn’t really benefited the buyers,” she says.
+“We do need to rethink stamp duty more broadly, but [this was] maybe not the thing we needed.”

 Think tanks across the political spectrum have called for the tax to be scrapped as they believe it favours wealthier people and discourages others from moving.
 They suggest it should be replaced with an annual levy tax that’s tied to the value of a property.

-Prices are therefore likely to climb further in the coming months even after the stamp duty holidays end, particularly outside London, said Tom Bill, head of UK residential research at property agent Knight Frank.
+Prices are therefore likely to climb further in the coming months, even after the stamp duty holidays end, and particularly outside London, says Tom Bill, head of UK residential research at property agent Knight Frank.

 Mr Bill predicts that there will be a 20 per cent increase in average house prices over the next five years.
 He expects the “race for space” and “escape to the country” trends driven by lockdowns and home working will continue, as London was already proving unaffordable for many buyers before Covid-19 restrictions.

-“We’re picking up where we left off pre-pandemic,” said Mr Bill.
+“We’re picking up where we left off pre-pandemic,” says Mr Bill.
 “There’s going to be more of an affordability squeeze.
-It’s an issue within London, with people being pushed towards the East and South East, and beyond, where people are being pushed to secondary cities.”
+It’s an issue within London – with people being pushed towards the east and southeast – and beyond, where people are being pushed to secondary cities.”

 Join our new commenting forum